MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-powerapps-checker.md

 3. On the toolbar, select **Solution checker** and then select **Install** – this opens the Microsoft AppSource page.
 You must allow popups if your browser blocks the page from opening.
 5. Select **Free Trial** on the AppSource page.
 6. If you agree, accept the terms and conditions and select the environment to install the PowerApps checker solution.
-7. When the install is completed, refresh the **Solution** list on the PowerApps site to verify that the the PowerApps checker is available.
+7. When the install is completed, refresh the **Solution** list on the PowerApps site to verify that the PowerApps checker is available.
 8. To check a solution, [Run the PowerApps checker](#run-the-powerapps-checker).